HAMA Europe Asset Management Achievement Award presented to Pyramid Hotel Group at IHIF

 Kerry Gumas, President and Chief Executive Officer, Questex said "as the hotel investment cycle enters a period of slowing M&A activity, it is inevitable that more focus will be given to asset management activities and the skills required to understand how to make your existing investments work harder will be highly sought after.
 We're happy to be working with HAMA Europe again on this initiative and see the introduction of the three sub categories as further evidence of the focus on this area of the industry.
 Our sincere congratulations to all the winners".

 For more information and to register for IHIF visit www.berlinconference.com.
 Follow IHIF 2017 on Twitter @IHIF_News and use #IHIF2017 to stay up to date with the latest news from the leading annual meeting place for the industry.
 Also find us on Facebook and join our LinkedIn group for industry insight and discussion.

 Hotel InterContinental — Berlin, Germany

 HAMA members are involved in asset management, acquisition, financing and disposition of hotels and resorts and are directly responsible for making decisions concerning capital investments, renovations, asset repositioning, operational policies and management selection.
-Its U.S. members represent more than 3,500 hotels and resorts across every major brand, accounting for 775,000 hotel rooms, 250,000 employees, $40 billion in annual revenue and $3 billion in capital expenditures.
+Its Asia Pacific chapter comprising of nearly 40 members represent approximately 400 hotels and resorts (~90,000 rooms) across every major brand, including the Chapters in Japan and China this climbs to almost 500,000 hotel rooms across the region and approximately 1,500,000 rooms globally .
+To learn more, please visit www.hamagroup.org.